 A bead case will be a good gift for any holiday.
 A simple master class with an embroidery scheme.

 We make a case from beads.
-Photo №1 We bring to your attention a master class onthe creation of a case for glasses from beads.
-This thing shows how well the beads are combined with the embroidery on the canvas.
-In this case, you can store glasses, and if you double it, you can put crochet hooks or double-pointed spokes in it.
-If you do not fold it in half and add a lining, you will get a very long case that fits for large knitting needles.
-Dimensions of the finished product - case 8 × 14.3 cm Stitches that were used in the product:
+Photo №1We present to your attention a master class oncreating a beaded glasses case.
+This little thing shows how well beads go with canvas embroidery.
+You can store glasses in this case, and if you double it, you can put crochet hooks or double-ended knitting needles in it.
+If you don’t fold it in half and add a lining, you get a very long case that will fit large knitting needles.
+The dimensions of the finished product are - the case is 8-14.3 cm.
+The stitches used in the product:

 • I've written;

-• "Back needle";
+• “back needle”;

 • bargello;